StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ### Inverse Properties
 ::::: columns
 :::: single
-- Each object property may have a corresponding inverse property.
+- Each object property may have a corresponding _inverse property_.
-- If some property links individual a to individual b then its inverse property will link individual b to individual a.
+- If some property links individual `a` to individual `b` then its inverse property will link individual `b` to individual `a`.
 ::::
 :::: single center
 ![width:400px](figure/../figures/inverse_property.png)